Cooler Master Hyper 212 Halo White Review

 Cooler Master Hyper 212 Halo White price

-The Cooler Master Hyper 212 Halo White price is $44, making it a little more expensive than truly entry-level coolers.
-However, it’s well-built, looks great and is nice and quiet.
+The Cooler Master Hyper 212 Halo White price is $44 (£40), making it more expensive than entry-level coolers.
+However, it’s well-built, looks great, and is nice and quiet.

 Cooler Master Hyper 212 Halo White review conclusion

-There are some down sides, though, mostly with its price, which sits above similar size coolers due to these positive features.
-In addition, its small size means that high-end CPUs are out of its reach so you’ll need to pair it with modern Intel Core i5 or AMD Ryzen 5 CPUs or below.
+There are some downsides, though, mostly with its price, which sits above similar-sized coolers due to these positive features.
+In addition, its small size means that high-end CPUs are out of reach so you’ll need to pair it with modern Intel Core i5 or AMD Ryzen 5 CPUs or below.